 Nestled on the promenade of Douglas stands the Gaiety Theatre, the jewel in the Manx Heritage crown.
 Steeped in history and tradition, the Gaiety Theatre is one of the finest remaining examples of work by the legendary theatre architect, Frank Matcham.
 Daily tours are available as are tickets to all productions.

-Built by the Gibbs, a wealthy merchant family from Liverpool as their summer retreat.
-Later it became the permanent family home.
+Built by the Gibbs, a wealthy merchant family from Liverpool as their summer retreat, it later it became their permanent family home.
 The Gibb sisters, Alice and Janet continued to live in the house until their deaths in the 1970’s.
 The house provides a real insight into the lives of this family from Victorian times to the 20th Century.

 Set in 92 acres of countryside just outside Douglas, the Home of Rest for Old Horses is a tranquil sanctuary for elderly horses, including retired trammers from the Douglas Horse Trams, as well as ponies and donkeys.
 You can buy feed for 25p-£1 and spend some time meeting these special creatures.